hemagb/project-1/README.md

-# Project | Effect of Hurricanse on Quality of Life
+# Project | Effect of Hurricanes on Quality of Life

 ## To do: